Burning Urine: Symptoms, Causes and Treatment

 • It helps fight any infection that can cause this condition and helps maintain a healthy vaginal pH balance.

-• Prepare 1 cup of cucumber juice and add 1 tablespoon of raw honey and lemon juice, mix well and drink it twice a day.
+• Mix one cup of cucumber juice with one tablespoon of raw honey and lemon juice

-• Coriander seeds are also wonderful home remedies that help relieve burning or painful urination.
+• Coriander seeds are also excellent home remedies that help relieve burning or painful urination.

 • Also, it helps to control excessive body heat that can make the condition worse.

-• Boil 2 teaspoons of coriander seeds in 1 cup of water for a while and let it cool, strain, and drink twice a day.
+• Boil two teaspoons of coriander seeds in 1 cup of water for a while and let it cool, strain, and drink twice a day.

 • You can also add 1 tsp of coriander seed powder with 3 cups of water.
 Cover it and let it sit overnight.

-• The next day in the morning, add a little jaggery and stir the solution.
-Drink 1 cup of this solution, three times a day.
+• The next day, in the morning, add a little jaggery and stir the solution.
+Drink one cup of this solution three times a day.

-• Add half a teaspoon of powdered fenugreek seeds to a glass of buttermilk and drink it twice regularly.
+• Mix half a teaspoon of fenugreek powder in buttermilk, drink twice daily.

-• Alternatively, you can also mix a teaspoon of seed powder with a tablespoon of raw honey and take it 2-3 times a day.
+• Alternatively, mix seed powder with honey, and take 2-3 times daily.

-• Horseradish is another home remedy to treat painful urination.
+• Horseradish is a home remedy for painful urination.

-• This acts as a powerful antibacterial and helps kill bacterial cells by damaging their cell walls.
+• Acts as a powerful antibacterial, damaging bacterial cell walls.

 Make an appointment just in few minutes - Call Us Now